 NamedPipeClientConnection class

 One client-side connection to a named pipe.
 Produced by NamedPipeClientManager.Connect.
-Carries the connection-lifecycle events (Connected, Disconnected) and the message events (MessageReceived, MessageSent), plus the AsyncRead / AsyncWrite / AsyncClose methods that drive them.
+Carries the connection-lifecycle events (Connected, Disconnected) and the message events (MessageReceived, MessageSent), plus the AsyncRead / AsyncWrite / AsyncClose methods that trigger them.

 The class is tagged [COMCreatable(False)] and its constructor takes a package-private interface — reach instances only through NamedPipeClientManager.Connect.